JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 Nah.

-I have a genuine claim to being inspired by one of my very own god-awful, ill-informed, and overly-ignorant predictions.
+While the format derives from SSC's Calibrations, I have a genuine claim to being inspired by one of my very own god-awful, ill-informed, and overly-ignorant predictions.

 Sure, we all have those moments.
 You probably thought the Cubs might lose in 2016.
 Or that the eleciton would go a different way.